corretto/corretto-26/README.md

 : The default branch.
 The branch that consumes development and patches to upstream [openjdk/jdk:jdk26](https://github.com/openjdk/jdk/tree/jdk26).
 Corretto builds are generated from this branch.

+### Download Links
+Release builds can be found by version on the github [release page](https://github.com/corretto/corretto-26/releases).
+Nightly builds can be found on our [download page](https://downloads.corretto.aws/#/downloads?build=nightly&version=26).

 ### OpenJDK Readme
 ```